iPhone 15 rumors: Everything you need to know

 iPhone 15 price

-We'll know more as we get closer to release, however, with changing economic situations and inflation potentially impacting Apple's plans.
-The company didn't increase the price of iPhone 14 over iPhone 13, at least in the United States.
-But international markets did see a price hike due to local exchange rates against the dollar.
+However, we'll know more as we get closer to release, with changing economic situations and inflation potentially impacting Apple's plans.
+The company didn't increase the price of the iPhone 14 over the iPhone 13, at least in the United States.
+But international markets saw a price hike due to local exchange rates against the dollar.